-Now, taking the general production condition X = 0.20 as an example, the relative productivity Kd of the mill with different feed particle sizes is calculated, as shown in table 1.
+Now, taking the general production condition X = 0.20 as an example, the relative productivity Kd of the mill with different feed particle sizes is calculated, as shown in Table 1.

-From table 1 we can learn that if the particle size of the feed material is reduced from 25 mm to less than 2 mm, the mill output can be increased by at least 60%, which is relatively consistent with the actual production.
+From Table 1 we can learn that if the particle size of the feed material is reduced from 25 mm to less than 2 mm, the mill output can be increased by at least 60%, which is relatively consistent with the actual production.

 There are two methods for clinker pretreatment: pre-crushing and pre-grinding.
-1) The pre-crushing uses a crusher to crush the clinker before grinding, which can reduce the diameter of clinker particle to 5 ~ 8mm.
+1) The pre-crushing uses a crusher to crush the clinker before grinding, which can reduce the diameter of the clinker particles to 5 ~ 8mm.
 2) The pre-grinding adds a roller press to the cement grinding system.
-In this system, the clinker is extruded circularly, dispersed and separated, and becomes powder with diameter less than 2 mm;
+In this system, the clinker is extruded circularly, dispersed and separated, and becomes powder with a diameter less than 2 mm;

 Gradation of Grinding Media